 (Only required for hemp seeds) Imported hemp seeds must undergo checks in areas such as purpose and tretrahydrocannabinol (THC) content.

 Hops and hop products may be imported into EU only if they prove that their quality standards are at least equivalent to the minimum marketing requirements established by the EU.

-Marketing standards for olive oil
+Marketing standards for natural mineral water